 The loss of young adults (generally between the ages of 25-35) has been a concern throughout Vermont during the past decade.
 Often referred to as a "brain drain" the out-migration of young adults raises concerns on both economic and social levels.
 Without a talented and well-educated pool of young workers, there are worries that the state will find it increasingly difficult to attract and retain well-paid jobs, which in turn can have serious repercussions for the state's capacity to raise tax revenues and pay for essential services.
-Young adults who leave their rural communities often do so because communities lack the resources commonly sought after by people of their age group, such as reliable high speed internet access, clear cell phone reception and opportunities for social interaction with others of their age group.
+Young adults who leave their rural communities often do so because communities lack the resources commonly sought after by people of their age group, such as reliable high speed internet access, housing, clear cell phone reception and opportunities for social interaction with others of their age group.

-According to the Department of Economic Development's (DED) 2007 Report "Growing Vermont's Next Generation Workforce", Vermont ranked at the bottom nationally for the percentage of its citizens between the ages of 25 and 29, and at the top in the percentage aged 50-54.
+Vermont has historically ranked at the bottom nationally for the percentage of its citizens between the ages of 25 and 29, and at the top in the percentage aged 50-54.
 While it is common, and perhaps desirable, for young adults to venture beyond their home state after college, the biggest concern is that many are not returning.
-During interviews for the DED report in 2007, young adults explained that their primary reason for leaving Vermont was to find better paying jobs.
+Young adults have expressed that their primary reason for leaving Vermont was to find better paying jobs.
 Likewise, the biggest hurdle for young adults wanting to return to Vermont was the availability of well-paying jobs and affordable housing.